-The fishing of illegal creels that are below 60mm mesh size ie prawn parlour creels which are being fished from a number of creel boats out of Arbroath. fishery officers aware but not acting on this illegal fishing aswell as unlicensed boats fishing creels out of Arbroath and selling their catches
+The fishing of illegal creels that are below 60mm mesh size i.e., prawn parlour creels which are being fished from a number of creel boats out of Arbroath. fishery officers aware but not acting on this illegal fishing as well as unlicensed boats fishing creels out of Arbroath and selling their catches

-I would say that any creel capping that comes in , should also apply outside the six mile limit .
+I would say that any creel capping that comes in, should also apply outside the six miles limit.
 If it's not all you will do is increase the effort further offshore.

-Trawling in side the 6 mile should be banned and crab boats over 15m should not be allowed to fish in side the 6 mile no one believes there is anyone to enforce the laws of the seas complete change in Marine Scotland is needed as they are out of touch with inshore fishing
+Trawling inside the 6 miles should be banned and crab boats over 15m should not be allowed to fish inside the 6 miles no one believes there is anyone to enforce the laws of the seas complete change in Marine Scotland is needed as they are out of touch with inshore fishing